Please enable JavaScript to ensure auto alt text generation works properly

 How Truffle stands out

-• Built for lean teams that need speed and clarity
+• Built for teams screening at scale who need speed and clarity

 How others compare